cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-removal.md

 containing equivalent packages from conda-forge.
 Some manual decision-making may be needed, and this document is a guide to help you to do this.

-In cases where users take no action, ultimately it might become necessary for JASMIN staff to remove affected packages in an automated way from user's conda environments, but this would be likely to impair the usability of those environments, and it is not our preferred course of action.

 Please note that this page is a best-efforts guide only.
 Ultimately *you* are responsible for the contents of the conda environments in your own user directories (including group workspaces, etc).
 We cannot warrant that following these instructions will succeed in removing all the packages for which you could incur charges, despite that being the intention.
-Any feedback for improvements of this document is welcome.

 ## What conda environments do I have?